Operational evaluation of data-driven forest fire forecasting models: Methodology

-Figure \ref{fig:fire_clc_dist} shows the frequency distribution of the fire samples in the entire dataset by their CLC class (the most frequent CLC class on that pixel) (see Section \ref{subsubsec:sampling}).
-We select fire samples exclusively from CLC classes with higher fire occurrence frequency (shown in orange in Figure \ref{fig:fire_clc_dist}).
-This strategy aims to reduce the overestimation of false positives in full-map inference, which can arise because the model learned to associate fire activity with CLC classes where fires did not regularly occur.

-While fire occurrence in the Mediterranean region is concentrated in July, August, and September (referred to as JAS from now on), we do not restrict the fire sample to these months.
-Therefore, fire samples are not curated based on seasonality.
-Furthermore, in a given year, every fire has a unique geographic location.
+Figure \ref{fig:fire_clc_dist} shows the frequency distribution of the fires in the entire dataset by the most frequent CLC class on 1 km resolution.
+We selected fire samples exclusively from CLC classes with higher fire occurrence frequency (shown in orange in Figure \ref{fig:fire_clc_dist}).
+This strategy was aimed at reducing the overestimation of false positives in region-wide inference, which can arise because the model had learned to associate fire activity with CLC classes where fires did not regularly occur.
+While fire occurrence in the Mediterranean region is concentrated in July, August, and September (henceforth referred to as JAS), fire samples are freely chosen from the entire year, having been restricted only to have a unique geographic location in a given year.